yueqiangwu/CS409_mp3/README.md

 ## 3. Tips
   - Start early!
-  - Please DO NOT delete the `.gitignore file` from the project, you will lose 1% point
+  - Please DO NOT delete the `.gitignore` file from the project, you will lose 1% point
-  - DO NOT push your .env file to your repository (remember to uncomment .env in .gitignore), or you will lose 1% point
+  - DO NOT push your updated .env file to your repository (remember to uncomment .env in .gitignore), or you will lose 1% point
+  - We will check if you uncommented .env
   - Check out [Postman](https://www.getpostman.com/postman) to your API
   - Free MongoDB server - [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
-  - You don't need to host anywhere, we will check out your code locally, be sure to run your MongoDB server all the time
   - The example queries above will cover 70% grade, and another 30% of corner test cases will not be released.
+  - In order for us to view and grade your MP, you will be deploying your APIs on Render.
+Refer to DevLab videos and [slides](https://drive.google.com/file/d/1PGC0QUjd8cxOZyS4aFkj45g7QYOF5dWD/view?usp=sharing) for a demo including setting up MongoDB, connecting Express.js and deploying on Render.

 For answers to some popular questions see [FAQ.md](./FAQ.md).